-BIM Standards: Level of Information BIM.
-ISO 19605 and more
+BIM Standards: ISO 19605 and more.
+Different Levels of BIM.

 As a relatively new technology, Building Information Modeling (BIM) is bound to have a list of widely accepted standards sooner or later.
 BIM itself can be defined as a shared knowledge resource that hosts various information about a specific project, helping with forming appropriate decisions on all of the stages of the project.